hrszpuk/rizzlang/RZZIFICATION.md

 sigma p is Point 10 10

 // Traits
-looksmaxxing Barkable where
+looksmaxxing Barkable where {
   slay bark then yap "Bark"
-over
+}

-glow up Barkable for Point where slay bark then yap "Bark"
+glow up Barkable for Point where {
+  slay bark then yap "Bark"
+}

 // Error handling
-slay some_func with sigma a
+slay some_func with sigma a {
-  then vibe check a is not 100 then clapback "a is not 100" r
-       ratio then rizz a
+  vibe check a is not 100 then clapback "a is not 100" ratio then rizz a
+}

 yap (yeet some_func)

 // Namespace
-era Code where
+era Code where {
 // ...
-era over
+}

 // Packages
 grab SomePackage from "../.."